Parts for Learn Robotics Programming Chapter 6

-I have been asked by some readers of my book, Learn Robotics Programming, what parts I’ve specifically used for chapter 6.
+I have been asked by some readers of my book, Learn Robotics Programming (first edition), what parts I’ve specifically used for chapter 6.
 I will start out by saying that the full intent of the book is that a reader learns how to find parts, including alternative ones, and adapt them to their robot.
 But I also understand that can be overwhelming for a first build.

 So what is in Chapter 6?
 It’s titled Robot Building Basics.
 It talks about Wheels, Power and Wiring.
 It is the chapter where the reader is encouraged to choose a motor controller, look at how to power the robot, conduct a test fit of parts, and then assemble the base for their robot.